 Hitting the right note with millennials: the cost of rebranding for Burberry

 Cast your mind back to the early Noughties, and fashion brand Burberry was a brand in decline.
-Its eponymous Nova check fabric had become inextricably linked with British, working-class ‘chav culture’ and sales were plummeting.
+Its eponymous Nova check fabric had become inextricably linked with British, working-class culture and sales were plummeting.
 Fast forward to today, via a savvy digital brand revitalization led by creative director Christopher Bailey and CEO Angela Ahrendts, and the fashion house reinvented itself as a major player in the luxury market.

 Burberry then took this new imagery direction and ensured it was consistently applied across online and offline channels.
 For instance, to coincide with its celebrity-focused billboards and glossy magazine ads, the company launched ambitious (and expensive) seasonal campaigns, like 2009’s ‘Art of the Trench’.
 Mirroring the infamous trench coat wearing celebrities and models, the campaign hosted a microsite where consumers could share photos of themselves wearing their Burberry trench coats and - in a precursor to Instagram - allowed them to appear as models on the site, while letting others admire their personal style.

-The return on rebranding investment was proof that it was a worthwhile exercise though.
+The cost of a rebranding project of this ilk is not cheap, and likely fell well within the millions - the luxury brand's 2018 Christmas campaign, for instance, is rumored to have cost more than £10 million to produce.
+However, the return on rebranding investment was proof that it was a worthwhile exercise.
 The company’s revenue catapulted from £743 million in 2006 to £2523 in 2015, while Burberry managed to expand its international reach to new markets like China.
 Between 2002 and the present day, Burberry share prices have also risen by 729%.

 The rebranding takeaway: Be consistent.
 Repositioning itself in the luxury world was no small feat for Burberry.
 There was a lot to prove and a huge investment at risk if any aspects of its old brand world crept into new marketing efforts.